samsonframework/behat-extension/docs/Index.md

 # Creating other project related contexts
-For creating separate project related feature context to have a beautiful classes structure you should create new feature context classes in the same name to give ability Behat to use composer PSR-4 autoloading feature, for example if you want to create OrderFeatureContext class then you need to repeat same steps as described in installation section of this document for new FeatureContextFile except changing ```composer.json```
+For creating separate project related feature context to have a beautiful classes structure you should create new feature context classes in the same namespace to give ability Behat to use composer PSR-4 autoloading feature, for example if you want to create OrderFeatureContext class then you need to repeat same steps as described in installation section of this document for new FeatureContextFile except changing ```composer.json```